yuejoyceliu/yueliu96.github.io/source/_posts/Gaussian-Troubleshooting.md

 This oscillation happens because one or more of the second derivatives is very close to zero.

 Try:
-1. restart the geometry optimization from the point with the lowest energy (step 60 for this case)
+1. restart the geometry optimization from the point with the lowest energy (step 60 for this case).
+It works for all of my jobs for now.
+If it doesn't work, try what is listed below
+2. change `opt` to `opt(calcfc)` on the route card
-2. `opt(calcfc)`--specifies that the force constants be computed at the first point using the current method.
-It will ensure that the calculation starts with accurate second derivatives, but may be too expensive to be practical
+   - specifies that the force constants be computed at the first point using the current method.
+   - ensures that the calculation starts with accurate second derivatives, but may be too expensive to be practical.
+   - e.g., one of my jobs take 9 hours to finish with `opt(calcfc)` compared to 3 hours without it.
+3. add another keyword [`Integral(UltraFine)`](http://gaussian.com/integral/) on the route card
-3. It is recommended for molecules containing lots of tetrahedral centers and for computing very low frequency modes of systems to use [`Integral(UltraFine)`](http://gaussian.com/integral/)
+   - It is recommended for molecules containing lots of tetrahedral centers and for computing very low frequency modes of systems to use.
+   - Also useful for optimizations of larger molecules with many soft modes such as methyl rotations, making such optimizations more reliable.
+   - But note that it is very important to **use the same gride for all calculations where you intend to compare energies**.

 # <jump id='formbx'>FormBX had a problem</jump>